nathanielgraham/ecltidy/README.md

 * Install the VSCode [Custom Local Formatters](https://marketplace.visualstudio.com/items?itemName=jkillian.custom-local-formatters) extension through the VSCode extensions panel.

-* Edit settings.json for this extension as follows:
+* On Windows, edit settings.json for this extension to look something like this:

 ~~~~
     {